mse-cfht/etc_khu_group/README.md

 The code should function immediately after download (and unpacking)

 ### Operation
-If necessary, activate the appropriate conda environemt.
+If necessary, activate the appropriate conda environment.
 Then, type the following at the command line of the user's terminal interface:

 `python main.py`